 Perhaps you’ve heard this one before: Provide evaluative feedback in a balanced way.
 “Here’s something you’re doing well, and here’s something that needs improving.”
 The philosophy is that when you focus entirely on the negative, ignoring the positive, you put your employee into a negative frame of mind.
 This can increase anger they may already feel, or, perhaps worse, it can make them feel hopeless - “Wow, all this negative feedback … can I do nothing right?”
 That’s the worst attitude to cultivate when you really want this employee to succeed!

 Protip 2: Be specific!
 Don’t just thank them for “helping out with that big project,” name exactly how they helped.
-Even if “helping” is a part of their job expectation.
+Even if “helping” is a part of your expectations for their work.

 When we share gratitude, or appreciation, with others, it fosters feelings of cooperation.
-Simply by saying “you helped me out by _ (getting that report in on time, bringing me a cup of coffee, sharing a joke, helping our client, etc.),” you get them in the mind frame to think about and seek out ways to collaborate.
+Simply by saying “you helped me out by _ (getting that report in on time, sharing a joke, delivering for our client, etc.),” you get them in the frame of mind collaborate.
 So if a negative has to follow, they’re already thinking about working together - working with you to improve client relations, perhaps.

 Everyone has emotions - we’re human!
 And while the dated stereotype of a worker without emotions still exists, today most of us have a better understanding that emotions cannot be ignored.
 In fact, we ignore our emotions to our own detriment - studies show that suppressing emotions (you know, squash it down and pretend you don’t feel that way!) increases stress levels, and we all know higher stress leads to negative physical health.
 And that leads to higher healthcare costs for everyone!